toolleeo/cli-apps/README.md

 ## <a name="text-processing"></a>Text processing

-* [Aewan](http://aewan.sourceforge.net/) - Aewan is a multi-layered ASCII graphics/animation editor.
-It produces stand-alone cat-able ASCII art files and an easy-to-parse format for integration into terminal applications.
 * [amber](https://github.com/dalance/amber) - Code search / replace tool.
 * [anew](https://github.com/tomnomnom/anew) - Tool for adding new lines to files, skipping duplicates.
 * [as-tree](https://github.com/jez/as-tree) - Print a list of paths as a tree of paths.